 - Have your gas appliances serviced annually.
 Take note of all the gas appliances in your home and make sure they’re checked by a qualified Gas Safe Registered engineer annually.
 Keep a note of the date in your diary or smartphone as an extra precaution, so you don’t forget.

-- Fit an audible carbon monoxide alarm.
+- Have an audible carbon monoxide alarm in your home.
 Carbon monoxide alarms are available from most DIY shops and supermarkets.
 Always make sure they comply with British Standard Kitemark BS EN50291-1 (for home use) or BS EN50291-2 (caravans, camping and boats).
 Once you have one in place, make sure the batteries are always kept fresh.